 Microsoft Planner Pros & Key Features

-• Basic but effective task management capabilities such as task assignment, due dates, checklists and progress tracking to keep teams aligned on deliverables
+- Basic task management with assignments, due dates, checklists and progress tracking

 Microsoft Planner Cons & Limitations

-• Limited project management features overall, lacking resource management, cost tracking and comprehensive reporting capabilities
+- Limited features like resource management, cost tracking and reporting

 Microsoft Planner Pricing